 Rhonda Mawhood Lee: The privileges of citizenship

 Standing on the concrete island in act of civil disobedience, an Episcopal priest felt strangely at home.
-On this Fourth of July, she reflects on why she became a U.S. citizen: to use the benefits of earthly citizenship in the service of God's kingdom.
+On the Fourth of July, she reflects on why she became a U.S. citizen: to use the benefits of earthly citizenship in the service of God's kingdom.

 The wind whipped across the narrow concrete median that divides U.S. Highway 15-501’s six lanes of traffic between Durham and Chapel Hill, N.C.